desecho/blog/content/posts/macos-tips.md

 keywords: macos
 ---

+## Installation
+Do not format your drive as a case sensitive partition.
+You won't be able to run applications like Steam or Photoshop.

 ## MacOS Configuration
 Contacts -> File -> New Smart Group -> Card / is not member of / any group